nicolas-steenhout/main-live/_posts/2024-09-12-morgans-hotel-ultra-accessible.md

 No, I'm not just negative about Morgan's aiming to become ultra accessible.
 I am glad that they are making this effort.
 We sure can use more hotel facilities working on becoming more accessible.
 It's just that...
 I've heard too many unfulfilled promises.
 I don't want this to be just one more performative dance about "look at us we're doing so good for <strike>disabled</strike> people with special needs".

 I hope my doubts are unfounded.
 I hope they address some of the glaring issues (like an overlay on their website).
 But I won't hold my breath.
+I know for a fact several people have told them via LinkedIn about the issues with using an overlay.
+There has been, to date, no public comment about any of the issues raised by me and others in the community.

-And if anyone from Morgan's wants to get in touch to discuss this further, I'd be happy to help.
+If anyone from Morgan's wants to get in touch to discuss this further, I'd be happy to help.